 (vii).
-Miami-Dade shall identify and include in the SORP a list of those SSO locations within the area of the WCTS served by each Pump Station that have been recorded as overflowing more than once and/or those locations at which a SSO is likely to occur first in the event of a Pump Station failure.
+A list of those SSO locations within the area of the WCTS served by each Pump Station that have been recorded as overflowing more than once within the previous twelve (12) month period and/or those locations at which a SSO is likely to occur first in the event of a Pump Station failure.